Medically reviewed by Drugs.com. Last updated on Dec 15, 2022.

-Hypoglycemia is most common in people with diabetes.
-For a person with diabetes, hypoglycemia occurs because of too high a dose of diabetic medication, especially insulin, or a change in diet or exercise.
-Insulin and exercise both lower blood sugar and food raises it.
-Hypoglycemia is common in people who are taking insulin or oral medications that lower blood glucose, especially drugs in the sulfonylurea group (Glyburide and others).
+Hypoglycemia is most common in people with diabetes who are treated with specific medications.
+Hypoglycemia occurs because of too high a dose of insulin or one of the sulfonylureas (glyburide, glipizide and others), or a change in diet or exercise without adjusting glucose-lowering medications.
+Insulin and exercise both lower blood sugar and food with carbohydrate raises it.

-True hypoglycemia with laboratory reports of low blood sugar rarely occurs in people who do not have diabetes.
-When it does occur outside of diabetes, hypoglycemia can be caused by many different medical problems.
+Hypoglycemia can occur, although rarely, in people who do not have diabetes.
+When it does occur outside of diabetes, hypoglycemia can be caused by a variety of medical problems.
 A partial list includes:

-A pancreatic tumor, called an insulinoma, that secretes insulin
+- a pancreatic tumor, called an insulinoma, that abnormally secretes insulin

 Hypoglycemia can cause:

-If a person with diabetes can answer questions appropriately, the doctor will ask about his or her current insulin dosage, as well as recent food intake, exercise schedule and other medications.
-If the patient has been self-monitoring blood sugar with a glucometer (a hand-held device to measure glucose levels in blood from a finger prick), the doctor will review the most recent glucometer readings to confirm low blood sugar and to check for a pattern of hypoglycemia related to diet or exercise.
+If a person with diabetes can answer questions appropriately, the doctor will want to know the names and doses of all medications, as well as recent food intake and exercise schedule.
+If the patient has been self-monitoring blood sugar with a glucometer (a hand-held device to measure glucose levels in blood from a finger prick) or with continuous glucose monitoring, the doctor will review the most recent blood sugar readings to confirm low blood sugar and to check for a pattern of hypoglycemia related to medication schedule, diet, or exercise.

-In people who do not have diabetes, the doctor will review current medications and ask about any history of gastrointestinal surgery (especially involving the stomach), liver disease and an enzyme deficit.
-Patients should describe their symptoms and when the symptoms occur — whether they occur before or after meals, during sleeping or after exercise.
+In people who do not have diabetes, the doctor will review current medications and ask about any history of gastrointestinal surgery (especially involving the stomach), liver disease, and the circumstances surrounding the epsodes.
+Patients should describe their symptoms and when they occur — whether they occur before or after meals, during sleeping, or after exercise.

 In a person with diabetes, the diagnosis of hypoglycemia is based on symptoms and blood sugar readings.
 In most cases, no further testing is necessary.